KDABLabs/KDToolBox/cpp/toContainer/README.md

 and so on.

 **It's highly recommended to use ranges-v3 instead of this.**
-The implementation offered here is knowlingly incomplete in some cases.
+The implementation offered here is knowingly incomplete in some cases.
 Use this only if ranges-v3 doesn't work for you.

 Requires a C++14 capable compiler.